The 10 Best Project Management Tools for FreelancersBy Aja Frost June 15th, 2015

 When it comes to personalization, most project management tools are fairly limited—you can adjust names and color-code, but that’s pretty much it.
 Not so with Podio, which lets you completely control the design of each project outline.

-You can add endless fields to each, from links or numbers to text boxes, categories, and even maps.
+You can add endless fields, from links or numbers to text boxes, categories, and even maps.
 So if your typical assignments are pretty detailed and complex (or you just want an app that gives you lots of customization power), Podio is worth checking out.

 You can also make project templates, which comes in handy if your freelance process can be replicated.
 Let’s say you write a similar set of articles every month for the same magazine; rather than creating a new project each time, you can use the template option to clone the first one and reuse it in the future.